BrentGrammer/PROGNOTES/Calculus/FunctionShapes.md

 ## Sketching Function Shapes

 ### Being familiar with function shapes

 [video](https://www.udemy.com/course/pycalc1_x/learn/lecture/33947256) at timestamp 2:44 for overview of some common function shapes

 - Linear functions like $y=x$ - straight line
 - Polynomial functions with even orders: $y = x^2$ - U shaped line
+  - **The long run behavior of a polynomial is driven by the highest power - look at the term with the highest power in the equation for a shortcut to interpreting the rough shape.**
 - Polynomials with odd orders: $y = x^3$ - S shaped line
 - Trig functions (Sine and Cosine) - Wave
 - Tangent (Trig) function - Blows up to +Infinity and comes up from -Infinity